Meghauli Airport

 Meghauli Airport (IATA: MEY, ICAO: VNMG) is a domestic airport located in Meghauli, Bharatpur serving Chitwan National Park in Bagmati Province in Nepal.
 The airport is the older of two airports in Bharatpur, the other one being Bharatpur Airport.

 History

 The airfield was built in 1961, when Elizabeth II and Prince Philip visited Chitwan.
 In 1982, the first Elephant polo world cup was played on the airfield.
 After being closed for several years, the airport reopened in 2016 for charter operations and from 2017 to 2020, Nepal Airlines carried out scheduled operations again.
+In 2024, upgradation works started turning the grass runway into an asphalt one.

 Facilities

 The airport resides at an elevation of 600 ft above mean sea level.
 It has one runway which is 1085 m in length.

 Airlines and destinations

 As of 2022, there are no scheduled services to and from Meghauli Airport.
 Previously Nepal Airlines operated routes to Kathmandu.